TinkerTools/tinker9/doc/manual/m/install/preq.rst

 Canonical Tinker requires FFTW libraries because by default it is compiled with OpenMP.
 Otherwise, Tinker will use *FFTPACK*.
-In Tinker9, the underlying *libtinker.a* will be compiled without OpenMP, therefore they are no longer mandatory for GPU code.
+In Tinker9, the underlying *libtinker.a* will be compiled without OpenMP, therefore FFTW libraries are no longer mandatory for GPU code.

 However, FFTW libraries are required by CPU code.
 Two prebuilt FFTW libraries, *libfftw3* and *libfftw3_threads* are needed by